GeertRoks/HardwareAnalyzer/doc/LOG.md

   - I noticed that the sound through the Pi is very muffled.
 So I started I started calculating the RC filters at the output stage.
 I changed the capacitors and that had some improvement, but the sound still  dropped off at 5 KHz.
 So I think I'll have to change the input capacitors as well.

 May 22nd:
   - Tried changing the input capacitors, but it also hadn't much of an effect.
 It keeps dropping off at 5 KHz.
 I looked at the [site of Electrosmash](https://www.electrosmash.com/forum/pedal-pi/206-pedal-pi-circuit-analysis) and found that they did that intensionaly, because of harmonics casued by the pwm signal.
+  - Installed [KiCAD](http://kicad-pcb.org/).
+It's a free electronics circuit design program.
+If there is time I will design a pcb with it as hat for my Raspberry Pi.
+At {JLCPCB](https://jlcpcb.com/) you can order 10 of these for only $2,-.

+ - I lost the overview of my project, because I missed a lot of milestones on my schedule.
+Also, I have features that work a different way then I intended at first.
+So I went back to the drawing board.
+First redrawing my Sweep signal system.
+ - Sweep implementation done!.
+I still need to test it aurally, but the sample points seem right.